 STEWART AIRPORT – Stewart

-International Airport made history Thursday by launching its first flight
+International Airport made history Thursday with the launch of its first

-The other routes to Ireland, Northern Ireland and Norway will launch in
+It was the first scheduled nonstop transatlantic flight for the airport.
+It is the first of five routes from Norwegian will operate Stewart.
+The other routes to Ireland, Northern Ireland and Norway will launch in July.

 Official ribbon cutting launching the new Norwegian Air service